 - Casual Reading Lifestyle Blog Art | Triangle Park ATL

 Welcome to Triangle Park ATL About Triangle Park gets its name from a small ▲park that sits at the end of McKinley Road in Atlanta, Georgia where I (we) raised two daughters (Savanna and Diana).
-Though the park is small it is home to an oak tree, swing, bench, library book stand, and charming homes surrounding it on all three sides.
-Triangle Park provided entertainment for neighborhood children before larger ones came about.
+Years ago a huge oak tree took center stage on the small, postage-stamp-size triangle.
 I pay homage to ▲park by naming this webhome after it: www.
 Triangle Park ATL.com "Though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickley broken."
 Ecclesiastes 4:12 I'm an empty-nester mom staying digitally and diligently connected to my girls and you through art, photography and blogging.
 The best part of having an online home is you, the readers.
 Thank you for visiting!
 Shelley Triangleparkatl@gmail.com

 - Photos | Triangle Park ATL

 Phot o F un More Photos People Free Photos Pet Pics